mshibanami/jisk/README.md

 - `cache_expiry`: The cache expiry time in seconds.
 The default is 86,400 seconds (1 day).
 If you set it to `0`, caching will be disabled.
 - `auto_redirect`: If `false`, the page will not redirect automatically.
 This is also useful for debugging redirection.
 The default is `true`.
 - `countries`: A comma-separated list of country codes.
 If you specify this parameter, the redirection will be limited to the specified countries.
 The default is no limitation.
+- `preferred_instances`: A comma-separated list of the host name (e.g. `example.com`) of the preferred instances.
+The specified instances will be prioritized to check availability.

 ## Q&A